hjagodzinski/C-Mock/README.md

 g++ `cmock-config --libs` -pthread -lfoo bar.o -o bar # Google Test requires -pthread
 ```

-When building code under test as a dynamic library it is handy to specify *soname* as an absolute path name.
-Then when test executable is run no additional environment setup is required for the dynamic linking loader to locate your library (i.e. setting LD\_LIBRARY\_PATH).
+When building code under test as a dynamic library it is handy to specify *soname* as an absolute pathname.
+Then when the test executable is run no additional environment setup is required for the dynamic linking loader to locate your library (i.e. setting `LD_LIBRARY_PATH`).

 Installation
 ------------